jlaskow/Tactical-Insights-into-the-Astra-Militarum/README.md

 Assuming a unit succeeds on its weapon/ballistic skill check, the controlling player compare's the unit's strength value to the target's toughness.
 If:

-- strength < toughness
+- strength < toughness:
   Player rolls a 1d6.
 On a 5+, the unit inflicts damage to the target

-- strength = toughness
+- strength = toughness:
   Player rolls a 1d6.
 On a 4+, the unit inflicts damage to the target

-- strength > toughness
+- strength > toughness:
   Player rolls a 1d6.
 On a 2+, the unit inflicts damage to the target